4 Important Conversations to Have With Parents This Year - Grow Youth & Kids Ministry Curriculum

 • FOLLOW-UP: Follow up with them with a quick text thanking them for their time after your conversation.
 If you had a challenging conversation, be sure to follow up with them about that as well.

 And, if you’re using Grow Curriculum, we’ve already done the work to make these conversations easier for you!
-In Grow Kids and Grow Student Curriculum, we’ve created Conversation Guides with everything you need—PDFs and editable documents of questions and templates—to help walk you through each of the four conversations.
+In Grow Kids and Grow Students Curriculum, we’ve created Conversation Guides with everything you need—PDFs and editable documents of questions and templates—to help walk you through each of the four conversations.

 Popular Posts